-You can freeze multiple selected audio or instrument tracks.
+You can freeze multiple selected audio, instrument, or sampler tracks.

 - 1. In the track list, select the tracks that you want to freeze. - 2.
-Do one of the following: - Select Edit > Freeze/Unfreeze > Selected Tracks. - Right-click one of the selected tracks, and from the context menu, select Freeze/ Unfreeze Selected Tracks.
+Do one of the following: - Select Edit > Freeze/Unfreeze > Selected Tracks.

+Right-click one of the selected tracks, and from the context menu, select Freeze/ Unfreeze Selected Tracks.